yuanisbug/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data is distributed of different classes throughout the training dataset based on 43 classes of `signnames.csv`.

 ![alt text][image1]